Chain Reaction

 Distant Dots Ignite Breakthroughs

 Think about the last time a solution came from somewhere completely unexpected, a cooking technique that fixed your code, a sports metaphor that unlocked a business problem.
-That wasn't an accident.
-It was physics.
+That wasn't an accident, and four converging studies show why the same pattern shows up in creativity, careers, and innovation output.

 Two semantically distant concepts collide in a single mind